Indigenous Heritage – Tindale Collection

 Photographs and drawings

 There are over 900 photographs taken by Norman Tindale.
 The negative numbers or photographs are represented on the family sheet as numbers with an "N" in front of it (e.g. "N1329").
-Photographs can be purchased from Image Orders, Document Delivery, Collection Access.
+Photographs can be purchased from Image Orders, Document Delivery, Access Services.
 You must make sure you acknowledge that the photographs are from the Tindale Collection, otherwise you may be given an incorrect photograph.

 State Library of Queensland,